-- Clean the interior trim areas with a damp cloth, then dry by wiping with a dry, soft, clean cloth. - Do not use household or glass cleaners as these may damage the finish.
+- Clean the interior trim areas with a damp cloth, then dry by wiping with a dry, soft, clean cloth.
+You may also use Motorcraft Dash & Vinyl Cleaner (ZC-38-A). - Do not use household or glass cleaners as these may damage the finish.